Aliases for LIG1 Gene

 GeneCards Summary for LIG1 Gene

-LIG1 (Ligase I, DNA, ATP-Dependent) is a Protein Coding gene.
-Diseases associated with LIG1 include bloom syndrome and uv-sensitive syndrome.
-Among its related pathways are Infectious disease and Cell Cycle, Mitotic.
+LIG1 (DNA Ligase 1) is a Protein Coding gene.
+Diseases associated with LIG1 include bloom syndrome and vaccinia.
+Among its related pathways are HIV Life Cycle and Infectious disease.
 GO annotations related to this gene include DNA ligase activity and DNA ligase (ATP) activity.
+An important paralog of this gene is LIG3.

 UniProtKB/Swiss-Prot for LIG1 Gene